 - Play in different rooms or play in the yard.

-The key to raising a well-rounded and stable dog, whether it be a GSD or Malinois is early and continued socialization.
+The key to raising a well-rounded and stable dog, whether it be a GSD or Malinois is early and dog socialization needs to start early.

 Introduce them from a young age to those things they will regularly come across.